 EBV has now expanded to universities across the country, including Texas A&M, UCLA, the University of Connecticut, Louisiana State University, Florida State University, Saint Joseph's University and the University of Missouri.

 Access to Capital

-SBA reaches out to veterans through its 68 SBA district offices, 15 Veterans Business Outreach Centers nationwide, more than 1,000 Small Business Development Centers, 110 Women's Business Centers and some 12,000 SCORE volunteers, more than 40 percent of whom are veterans.
+The SBA reaches out to veterans through its 68 SBA district offices, 18 Veterans Business Outreach Centers (VBOC) nationwide, more than 1,000 Small Business Development Centers, 110 Women's Business Centers and some 12,000 SCORE business mentoring volunteers, more than 40% of whom are veterans.

 For more information, visit the SBA veteran entrepreneur portal.